-Ductwork VS Duct Work: What’s the Difference?Jonathan at Aeroseal
+Air Ducts 101: Ductwork VS Duct Work, What’s the Difference?Andrew at Aeroseal

-When referring to the ventilation aspect of HVAC, do you say “ductwork” or “duct work”?
+When referring to the ventilation aspect of HVAC, do you say “ductwork” or “duct work” when referring to an air duct system in a home or building?
 Word differences like this one might seem trivial to one.
 They might also be educational to another.